Swift TOO API

 too.urgency = 2 # Observations needed within 24 hours

-The TOO is now set to submit.
-You can do a quick internal validation of the TOO, which checks that you have not missed any of the required steps:
+The TOO is now ready to submit.
+You can run a quick internal validation first:

 if too.validate():